coxmediagroup/uidev-assignment-extended/README.md

 ####Feed data

-Your page will load data into the More Stories content area of the page via the dynamic data-binding library of your choide.
+Your page will load data into the More Stories content area of the page via the dynamic data-binding library of your choice.

 If you choose to use AngularJS, we have provided a  controller that is defined in /js/uidev-assignment-data.js.